-Regardless of the size of the business, payments to vendors represent the single largest category of spending in most companies.
-While email and e-commerce makes business communications faster and easier, a huge amount of paperwork is still generated, and must be linked up to the relevant contract.
+Regardless of the business size, payments to vendors represent the single largest category of spending in most companies.
+While email and e-commerce make business communications faster and easier, a considerable amount of paperwork is still generated and must be linked to the relevant contract.

-The issue is not paying an invoice twice; the issue is when the vendor –either deliberately or by accident – overcharges your business by invoicing incorrectly or by adding fees outside of the contract – with freight bills being the largest source of incorrect payments.
+The issue is not paying an invoice twice; the problem is when the vendor –deliberately or by accident – overcharges your business by invoicing incorrectly or by adding fees outside of the contract – with freight bills being the largest source of incorrect payments.
 Do you know what the codes in the freight rate sheet mean?

 - Invoices & Routing: Even the most sophisticated logistics and supply chain operations can be plagued by vendor errors that directly affect profits.
 Industry experts estimate that inaccurate freight bills and a failure to comply with established routing guidelines can add an estimated 6% to annual shipping costs.

-- Contract Compliance: Negotiating contracts with suppliers can be a long and demanding process, but when negotiations are complete and the goods begin to flow, it’s essential the vendors comply with the new contract terms and prices – and it’s essential the buyers check the invoices for accuracy.
+- Contract Compliance: Negotiating contracts with suppliers can be long and demanding.
+Still, when negotiations are complete, and the goods begin to flow, it's essential to trial the vendors' compliance with the new contract terms and prices – and the buyers must check the invoices for accuracy.

-A recent study said that nearly 40% of the cost savings negotiated from suppliers never made it to their bottom line; negating much of the purchasing department’s efforts.
-Often human error is the cause as overworked Accounts Payable staff simply enters the invoice into their system without checking to see if the invoice reflects the new contract.
+A recent study said that nearly 40% of the cost savings negotiated from suppliers never made it to their bottom line, negating much of the purchasing department's efforts.
+Often, human error is the cause as overworked Accounts Payable staff enters the invoice into their system without checking to see if the invoice reflects the new contract.

-- Fraud is a large and growing problem for today’s businesses, especially during difficult economic times.
+- Fraud is a growing problem for today's businesses, especially during difficult economic times.

-The Association of Certified Fraud Examiners estimates that 7% of a typical company’s revenues are lost to fraud each year.
-The problem in shipping is determining if a vendor’s invoice with unwarranted fuel surcharges were added deliberately or due to ‘computer error” – hence the need for constant auditing; once is an error; multiple ‘computer errors’ likely are deliberate.
+The Association of Certified Fraud Examiners estimates that 7% of a typical company's revenues are lost to fraud each year.
+The problem in shipping is determining if a vendor's invoice with unwarranted fuel surcharges was added deliberately or dua e to 'computer error" – hence the need for constant auditing; once is an error; multiple 'computer errors' likely are deliberate.

-While larger companies are more likely to employ sufficient staff to catch such issues; smaller companies also need to instruct their bookkeepers or accountants to audit A/P for accuracy.
+While larger companies are more likely to employ sufficient staff to catch such issues, smaller companies must also instruct their bookkeepers or accountants to audit A/P for accuracy.

 Jan 2018 Ocean Freight Rates at a Glance

-Watch this 30-minute webinar to get an analysis of the short and long-term ocean freight rate movements for three main trade lanes.
+Watch this 30-minute webinar to analyze the short and long-term ocean freight rate movements for three main trade lanes.